 CRAWSPACES: In crawlspaces, make the ductwork and equipment as high and tight as possible, We don’t care if your crawlspace is 14′ tall you should still hang the air-handler cabinet from the floor system above with just barely enough clearance enough to get your venting in or access to the top-screws.
 Make the plenum as squatty as possible to allow for maximum crawlspace head-room.
 If you need to connect ten 6″ flexible ducts to a supply plenum make it long and shallow:

-If you are lucky enough to be building or working on a house that is less than 50′ across the diagonal of the footprint then you have a pretty good chance to locate the supply distribution plenum or box centrally and to have really even air-flow across the home. this means, that regarcless of the location of the thermostat the home will heat evenly and be comfortable or cool evenly and be comfortable.
+If you are lucky enough to be building or working on a house that is less than 50′ across the diagonal of the footprint then you have a pretty good chance to locate the supply distribution plenum or box centrally and to have really even air-flow across the home. this means, that regardless of the location of the thermostat, the home will heat up and cool down evenly and be evenly comfortable.

 In the attic I think it is safe to say that having your ducts running over-head, where is gets scorching hot in most attics is a bad idea.
 You can lay the ducts directly on the ceiling joists so they are in the lower attic strata and potentially cover them with ceiling insulation to make them super insulated.
 Anytime you put equipment or duct-work in an attic you make it more inaccessible.